You are here

 Typical Work

-Lead or participate in facility multidisciplinary team;
+Leads or participates in facility multidisciplinary team;

-Enforce and impose conditions of work release supervision and applicable conditions of the judgment and sentence;
+Enforces and imposes conditions of reentry, individuals’ case plan, work release supervision and applicable conditions of the judgment and sentence; Presents accurate written documentation and oral testimony, and makes appropriate sanction recommendations for hearings;

 Act as the community corrections supervisor designee when authorized and in accordance with agency policy;